 Not so the food aboard Crystal Mozart.
-When this sleek, all-inclusive vessel made its maiden voyage last summer, guests were promised sophisticated Michelin-level cuisine alongside six-star service.
-And that’s exactly what they get.
+When this sleek, all-inclusive vessel made its maiden voyage, guests were promised sophisticated Michelin-level cuisine alongside six-star service.
+And that’s exactly what they got.

 Mozart is not a new ship.
 It began life 30-odd years ago, sailing for Peter Deilmann, but all that remains of that incarnation is its generous width.
 At just over 75ft – double that of standard riverboats – this gives a glorious feeling of uncluttered space; a sense, as you wander around, of room to expand (and not just through overindulgence).

 Gone is the old interior, replaced by chic contemporary furnishings in a subtle palette of grey, white and dark blue.
 Guests are accommodated in 77 suites, and although in the lowest category the king-sized beds tend to dominate, there’s still a feeling of lightness thanks to generously proportioned windows.

 Suites are packed with modern gadgetry, too, including personal i-Pads to control your heating, flick on the “do not disturb” button, order room service or download your favourite movie.
 Even the loos are hi-tech, a little disconcerting at first, but you’ll soon learn to go with the flow.
 Most impressively, the live realtime sailing cameras, which allows guests to watch live sailing footage from Crystal’s website.